nhom-6-python/web-doc-truyen-N6/README.md

 ## Production Deployment

-Dự án đã được cấu hình với:
+The project is configured with:
-- Gunicorn cho WSGI server
+- Gunicorn for WSGI server
-- WhiteNoise cho static files
+- WhiteNoise for static files
-- Hỗ trợ MySQL/PostgreSQL
+- MySQL/PostgreSQL support

-Cập nhật `settings.py` cho production:
+Update `settings.py` for production:
-- Đặt `DEBUG = False`
+- Set `DEBUG = False`
-- Cấu hình `ALLOWED_HOSTS`
+- Configure `ALLOWED_HOSTS`
-- Thay đổi `SECRET_KEY`
+- Change `SECRET_KEY`
-- Cấu hình database production
+- Configure production database

-## Đóng góp
+## Contributing

-Mọi đóng góp đều được chào đón.
-Vui lòng tạo pull request hoặc báo cáo issues.
+Contributions are welcome!
+Please feel free to submit a Pull Request or report issues.

 ## License

-[Thêm thông tin license của bạn]
+[Add your license information]

-## Liên hệ
+## Contact

-[Thêm thông tin liên hệ của bạn]
+[Add your contact information]